 It's easy to get answers about health and nutrition!
 Just send your question by email to firstname.lastname@example.org and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

 I am interested in the Mediterranean Diet but I am allergic to fish and shellfish.
 What can I substitute for the fish/shellfish?
 I don't particularly like meat.

-Certainly there's good research to support including fish in one's diet, and this is a basic finding in Mediterranean diet studies.
+Certainly there's good research to support including fish in one's diet, and this is a basic finding in Mediterranean diet studies: generally speaking, you should aim to consume 6 days of seafood meals in a 2 week cycle.
 That said, there are a lot of folks who are allergic or simply don't like seafood.
-The menu plans in the The Dr. Gourmet Diet Plan software provide 6 days of seafood meals in a 2 week cycle.

 There are a lot of choices for you in creating balance and still following the other Mediterranean diet principles.
 First and foremost, remember that the goal is to follow more of the 9 basic principles but that doesn't mean you have to be rigid.
 Moderate alcohol intake is one of the principles, for example, but I don't tell patients to begin drinking if it is not something they are interested in doing.

 A good plan would be to replace one or two of the three fish meals each week with a vegetarian option.
 The other meals could be substituted with lean meat or poultry.